jscottrumptz/date-night-generator/README.md

 - display the most pertinent information in the featured item view
 - drill down to a detail view for recipe instructions or videos from the featured view
 - save all items in the featured view as a date night and place them in the queue
-- user is given the option to individually name the date night when saving
+- user is given the option to individually name each date night when saving
+- if the user doesn't name the date night, a name is auto-generated
 - clicking previously saved date nights repopulates the featured item view with their details
-- add and remove date nights from the queue
+- user may add and remove date nights from the queue
-- print recipes with just text to be printer-ink-friendly
+- in detail view, print the recipes with only text to be printer-ink-friendly
+- page is responsive and mobile friendly

 ## Built With